MauriceElliott/MAGIos/LLM_RULES.md

 - Preserve the 90s anime tech atmosphere in all user-facing elements
 - Terminal output should feel like interacting with the MAGI supercomputers

+### Build System Quality

+- Tool checks must verify actual required tools (e.g. qemu-system-i386, not generic qemu)
+- Swift development snapshots should be automatically detected and used when available via swiftly
+- Linker warnings about GNU-stack sections should be prevented through proper compilation flags
+- Build output should be clean and professional while maintaining the Evangelion theming

 ## LLM Interaction Guidelines

 ### Error Handling & Attempts